Alexusdc/side-note/README.md

 Step 3: Click the space that says "Note Title" and "Note Text" to write the note you wish to have saved

+Step 4: View created notes on the left hand side

 ## Built with
 *HTMl
 *JS